moisf56/Monthly-Cashflow-Investment-Tracker/README.md

 3. Start filling in your income and expenses
 4. Add your custom investments using the + button
 5. Print or save when done!

+## 📸 Screenshots

+### Income & Expenses
+The tracker provides a clean interface to log all your income sources and categorize expenses into fixed and variable costs.

+### Investment Strategy
+Visualize your portfolio allocation with interactive progress bars and track the performance of each investment with automatic ROI calculations.

+*To add screenshots to your repository:*
+1. Create a `screenshots` folder in your GitHub repo
+2. Upload your images as `income-expenses.png` and `investment-strategy.png`

 ## 📊 What You Can Track